JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ## Our Goals
 **DynamicalSystems.jl** was created with three goals in mind.
-The first, was to fill the missing gap of a software for nonlinear dynamics and chaos of the highest quality in any programming language.
+The first was to fill the missing gap of a software for nonlinear dynamics and chaos of the highest quality (none exist in any programming language).
-The second, was to create a useful _library_ where students and scientists from different fields may come and learn about methods of nonlinear dynamics and chaos.
+The second was to create a useful _library_ where students and scientists from different fields may come and learn about methods of nonlinear dynamics and chaos.

-The third, was to fundamentally change the perception of the role of code in both scientific education as well as research.
+The third was to fundamentally change the perception of the role of code in both scientific education as well as research.
 It is rarely the case that real, _runnable_ code is shown in the classroom, because it is often long and messy.
 This is especially hurtful for nonlinear dynamics, a field where computer-assisted exploration is critical.
 But published work in this field fares even worse, with the overwhelming majority of published research not sharing the code used to create the paper.